Ann Burley and my other Burley ancestors

 • John Burley (1746-1796), my 5th great-grandfather.
 His details are above.

 • Elizabeth Burley (1750-????), my 5th great-grand aunt.
 Elizabeth was born in 1750 and baptised at St Peter’s Church in Limpsfield, Surrey, on 30 September that year.
-She was still alive when her father, who died in 1774, wrote his will as she is the beneficiary of £10.
+She was still alive when her father, who died in 1774, wrote his will as she was the beneficiary of £10.
 I’ve not traced her beyond this.

 • Phoebe Burley (1755-????), my 5th great-grand aunt.
 Phoebe was born in 1755 and baptised at St Peter’s Church in Limpsfield, Surrey, on 19 October that year.
 I’ve not traced her beyond this but the fact she wasn’t mentioned in her father’s will of 1771 suggests she may have died young.